f1shl3gs/f1shl3gs.github.io/content/docs/tuning/binary_size.md

 strip = true
 ```

-### Reduce Parallel Code Generation units
+## Reduce Parallel Code Generation units
-Cargo will use as many as possible(<= 16) for code generating, This improves compile times,
+Cargo will use as many as possible(<= 16) for code generating, This increase compile times
-but prevents some optimizations.
+and more `inline` optimization.

 Set this to `1` in `Cargo.toml` to allow for maximum size reduction optimization
 ```toml {filename="Cargo.yaml"}